indigo-astronomy/indigo/indigo_docs/GUIDING_MISCONCEPTIONS.md

 What comes to the [worm gear](https://en.wikipedia.org/wiki/Worm_drive) mounts a sight imbalance will actually make the guiding better.
 The thing is that they all have some backlash in both RA and Dec and if the balance is perfect slight gust of wind or the inertia of the guiding pulse can make the mount wobble withing the backlash play.
 To avoid that it is a good idea to have a certain amount of imbalance in both RA and Dec, so that the gravity will always clear the backlash in one direction.
 There is a technique called *\"East heavy mount balancing\"* used for better guiding which utilizes this principle.

-## The larger the periodic error the worse the guiding
+## The bigger the periodic error the worse the guiding

 The truth is that the periodic error (PE) amplitude itself if only part of the equation.
 It does not say anything without some other parameters.
 The most important is the error period.
 So two mounts with the same peak to peak PE and sinusoidal PE curve but different periods will behave differently.

-The graph below shows two mounts with sinusoidal PE curves and same peak to peak PE of 14" but one has 300 sec period and the second has 600s period.
-The first one will go from +7" to -7" in 150 sec and the second in 300 sec.
+The graph below shows two mounts with sinusoidal PE curves and same peak to peak PE of 14" but one has 300s period and the second has 600s period.
+The first one will go from +7" to -7" in 150s and the second in 300s.
 Therefore the with the same guiding cycle (guiding exposure) the second mount will behave better.

 ![](GUIDING_MISCONCEPTIONS/sin2periods.png)